Dave Ramsey has become a star in personal financial planning circles. One of the things he constantly comments on is life insurance.

 With universal life insurance, you either structure the policy so it functions more like whole life (i.e. cash value replaces the death benefit) or you pile cash value on top of the death benefit.
 In the latter case, Ramsey is fundamentally wrong because you do actually get the cash value as well as the face amount, not just the face amount.

 But is this realistic?
 Hardly.
 Once you get past the fact that, sometimes,12 percent doesn’t actually mean 12 percent due to something called “variance” in your returns, you have to deal with the fact that you have to pay commissions and fees to brokerages and salespeople.

 Ramsey’s website states that “The current average annual return from 1926, the year of the S&P’s inception, through 2011 is 11.69%”.
 This is a little misleading because you always pay a fee for investment transactions – one when you buy, one when you sell.
 You also pay taxes on all of the money you invest at some point.

 Even Roth IRAs have a tax cost – all your contributions are after tax.
 If we’re being totally honest here, that does have a real effect on your rate of return.
 Finally, you never hold your investments into perpetuity.
-You have to sell off some of them, or stop reinvesting, when you retire to draw income.
+You have to sell off some of them, or stop reinvesting when you retire to draw income.

 That can dramatically affect your rate of return.

-So, what Should You Do?
+So, What Should You Do?

 The type of policy you choose, and the amount of coverage, is driven by your financial goals, your personal values, your investment time horizon, your debt load, your expected future financial liabilities, and your disposable income.

-Compare rates for life insurance using our quote tool on this page, or call us at 888-552-6159.
+Compare rates for life insurance using our quote tool on this page, or call us at 800-712-8519.